 We don’t need any more convincing when one says that technology levels the playing field.
 Data shows us that more than 20% of businesses go under due to competitiveness because someone out there using technology is doing it better and faster.

 Let me share some research data that will make it amply evident for CEOs and CMOs to not only keep track but stay ahead in the technology game:

 - 15 years ago, the average consumer typically used two touchpoints when buying an item and only 7% regularly used more than four.
 Today consumers use on an average almost six touchpoints with nearly 50% regularly using more than four.
 (Marketing Week)

 - According to Forrester, 50% of shoppers expect that they will be able to make a purchase online and pick up in-store.

 - 89% of customers get frustrated having to repeat their issues to multiple representatives as per an Accenture report.

 - Google studies show that omnichannel shoppers have a 30% higher customer lifetime value than those who shop using only one channel.

-Hansa Cequity has been helping organisations with Customer Experience Management across Industries like – BFSI, Automotive, Retail, Pharma and Consumer Durables over the last 14 years in the context of developing connected customer experiences using Data Analytics, MarTech Tools, Digital & Content Design, Contact Centre Services, Connected Experience Consulting and more.
-Hansa Cequity has built proprietary, process driven frameworks that helps organisations stay on top of their Customer Experience.
-We believe technology is an enabler and we help organisation leverage the latest and the most value generating stacks in a more efficient, process driven manner.
-The US and European markets may be a bit ahead of the game from an investment in CX perspective, but Indian Organisations will have to up their game just to stay relevant, let alone winning the battle of mindshare and wallet share.
+Hansa Cequity has been helping organizations with Customer Experience Management across Industries like – BFSI, Automotive, Retail, Pharma and Consumer Durables over the last 14 years in the context of developing connected customer experiences using Data Analytics, MarTech Tools, Digital & Content Design, Contact Centre Services, Connected Experience Consulting and more.
+Hansa Cequity has built proprietary, process driven frameworks that help organizations stay on top of their Customer Experience.
+We believe technology is an enabler and we help organizations leverage the latest and the most value generating stacks in a more efficient, process driven manner.
+The US and European markets may be a bit ahead of the game from an investment in CX perspective, but Indian organizations will have to up their game just to stay relevant, let alone winning the battle of mindshare and wallet share.